-MRI anatomical data was used for determining the conductor geometry for the boundary element model (BEM) of the head (Hamalainen & Ilmoniemi, 1984; Hamalainen & Sarvas, 1989), and for registering the MEG sensors' locations with the individual subject's anatomy (Dale, Fischl, & Sereno, 1999; Fischl, Sereno, & Dale, 1999).
+MRI anatomical data was used for determining the conductor geometry for the boundary element model (BEM) of the head (Hamalainen and Ilmoniemi, 1984; Hamalainen and Sarvas, 1989), and for registering the MEG sensors' locations with the individual subject's anatomy (Dale, Fischl, and Sereno, 1999, Fischl, Sereno, and Dale, 1999).
 Subjects were scanned in a 3 T MR scanner (Trio, Siemens); a head coil was used in all experiments.
 Three T1-weighted MR images (MPRAGE; TR = 2.531 s, TE = 3.28 ms, flip angle = 7°, TI = 1100 ms, 256 slices, voxel size = $1.3 \times 1.3 \times 1.0$ mm) were acquired.
-Data was inflated for each participant for brain parcellation to localize individual gyri and sulci (Destrieux et al., 2010; Fischl et al., 2004).
-This information was used for the region-ofinterest (ROI) analysis described later.
+Data was inflated for each participant for brain parcellation to localize individual gyri and sulci (Destrieux et al.,

+2010; Fischl et al., 2004).
+This information was used for the region-of-interest (ROI) analysis described later.

-2.4.
-Sleep-stage scoring procedure and the definition of the FNE
+2.4 Sleep-stage scoring procedure and the definition of the FNE

-EEGs were scored and classified into sleep stages for every 30-s epoch according to standard criteria (Rechtschaffen & Kales, 1968).
+EEGs were scored and classified into sleep stages for every 30-s epoch according to standard criteria (Rechtschaffen and Kales, 1968).
 EEG recordings from the C3 electrode were used for this scoring; if the C3 recordings were contaminated by artifacts, C4 recordings were used instead.
 The same scalp area was used for scoring across individuals and across nights.
 The following terminology was used for the stages of sleep: stage W (wakefulness), stage 1 (NREM sleep stage 1), stage 2 (NREM sleep stage 2), slow-wave sleep (NREM sleep stages 3 + 4), stage REM (sleep stage REM).
 Sleep onset was defined as the time taken to reach the first epoch of stage 2 after lights off.
-The following variables were calculated for each subject for assessment of basic sleep structure (sleep variables): latency to each sleep stage (min), the time spent in each sleep stage (min), and percent sleep efficiency [(Total sleep time/Total recording time) $\times$ 100].
+The following variables were calculated for each subject for assessment of basic sleep structure (sleep variables): latency to each sleep stage (min), the time spent in each sleep stage (min), and percent sleep efficiency [(Total sleep time / Total recording time) × 100].

-While there could be various measures to indicate the presence of the FNE, we decided to use the latency to sleep onset since this has been shown to be indicative as the measurement of the FNE (Tamaki, Nittono, & Hori, 2005).
-Although the latency to stage REM may also be useful to quantify the FNE, this could not be used because data of stage REM was not necessarily measured due to the experimental procedure adopted in a past project (see Section 2.2).
+While there could be various measures to indicate the presence of the FNE, we decided to use sleep onset latency, which was the interval between the lights-off to the onset of stage 2, since this has been shown to be indicative as the measurement of the FNE (Tamaki, Nittono, and Hori, 2005).
+Although the latency to stage REM may also be useful to quantify the FNE, this could not be used because data of stage REM was not necessarily measured due to the experimental procedure adopted in a past project (see section 2.2 Experimental procedures).

-2.5.
-Data entered into the present analysis
+2.5 Data entered into the present analysis

 In the present study, we decided to analyze the data that were collected from the first two sleep sessions for the following two reasons.
 First, the experimental intervention to sleep took place between the end of the second sleep session and the start of the third sleep session in the majority of subjects.
-The task performed before the sleep session may have affected the subsequent sleep (Gais et al., 2000; Karni et al., 1994; Mascetti et al., 2013; Stickgold, James, & Hobson, 2000; Tamaki et al., 2013; Yotsumoto et al., 2009).
-Second, we were particularly interested in the difference between the first and second sleep sessions, because the FNE is largely reduced in the second session at least with regard to NREM sleep variables (Agnew, Webb, & Williams, 1966).
+The task performed before the sleep session may have affected the subsequent sleep (Gais et al., 2000; Karni, et al., 1994; Mascetti et al., 2013; Stickgold, James, and Hobson, 2000; Tamaki et al., 2013; Yotsumoto, et al., 2009).
+Second, we were particularly interested in the difference between the first and second sleep sessions, because the FNE is largely reduced in the second session with regard to NREM sleep variables (Agnew, Webb, and Williams, 1966).

-To compare the strength of SWA between the first sleep session and the second, we used the first sleep cycle of NREM sleep that occurred within 90 min from lights out, because all of the subjects had this segment.
+To compare the strength of SWA between the first sleep session and the second, we used the first sleep cycle of NREM sleep that occurred within 90 minutes from lights out, because all of the subjects had this segment.

-2.6.
-MEG wavelet and source localization analysis
+2.6 MEG wavelet and source localization analysis